 The U K Government introduced flexible benefits from 6 April 2015 to allow members of defined contribution schemes, who are over age 55, more freedom on how they take money from their pension pot.

 The L G P S is not a defined contribution scheme, it is a defined benefit scheme.
 It is not directly affected by these changes.
 However, if you stop paying into the L G P S, have three or more months' membership, and have not previously received a pension from the Scheme, then unless you are retiring with immediate effect due to redundancy, business efficiency or ill health, you will have the right to transfer your L G P S pension to a defined contribution scheme providing flexible benefits.
-The transfer must be completed more than 12 months before you reach your Normal Pension Age.
+You can only transfer your pension if you elect to transfer at least one year before your Normal Pension Age.

 You will be required by law to take independent financial advice if the value of your pension benefits in the L G P S (excluding AVCs) is more than £30,000.
 You are not required to do so if the value is less than £30,000.
 However, transferring your pension rights is not always an easy decision and seeking the help of an independent financial adviser before you make a final and irreversible decision to transfer could help you in making an appropriate decision.